pranavmak/pranavmak/README.md

 <p align="left">
 </p>

+- 👯 Connect me on Linkedin [Pranav Makote](https://www.linkedin.com/in/pranavmakote/)
-- 👨‍💻 All of my projects are available at [pranavmak](https://https://github.com/pranavmak)
+- 👨‍💻 All of my projects are available at [pranavmak](https://github.com/pranavmak)
 - 💬 Ask me about **SRE && DevOps**
 - 📫 How to reach me **[pranav.makote97@gmail.com](mailto:pranav.makote97@gmail.com)**
 - ⚡ Fun fact **I travel a lot and love swimming**